Louisville Muhammad Ali International Airport: History

 In 1970, the terminal again expanded; the main lobby was extended and the 33000 sqft Delta Air Lines concourse was built.

 The 1980s brought plans for a new terminal, the Louisville Airport Improvement plan (LAIP).
 Construction of a new landside terminal designed by Bickel-Gibson Associated Architects Inc. began, costing $35 million with capacity for nearly 2 million passengers in 1985.
 Parallel runways, needed for expanded UPS operations, were part of the airport expansion.
 Most of the improvements were completed in the 1990s and the airport was totally renewed.

 During the 1990s, Southwest Airlines began service to the airport which helped passenger boardings increase 97.3 percent.
 In 1995, the airport's name was changed from Standiford Field to Louisville International Airport.
-Around that time SDF opened the two new parallel runways: runway 17L/35R, 8578 ft long and runway 17R/35L, 11887 ft; both are 150 ft wide.
+Around that time, SDF opened the two new parallel runways: runway 17L/35R, 8578 ft long and runway 17R/35L, 11887 ft; both are 150 ft wide.
 The Kentucky Air National Guard moved its base to SDF with 8 military aircraft; a new UPS air mail facility, new corporate hangars, a four-level parking garage and a new control tower were also added.
 A new FBO was added, run by Atlantic Aviation and managed by Michael Perry.

 In 2005, a $26 million terminal renovation designed by Gensler Inc. was completed.

-On January 16, 2019, the Louisville Regional Airport Authority voted to rename the airport Louisville Muhammad Ali International Airport, after boxing legend Muhammad Ali, a Louisville native.

-It also marks another major milestone of the SDF NEXT Programme, that will see a $500 million investment in improvements to the airfield and terminal in the coming years.
+As of 2024, the airport is in the midst of a major renovation project called SDF Next, which includes more than $1 billion in planned enhancements to the Jerry E. Abramson Terminal, work on the baggage claim, updates to security and lighting, and changes to the rental car counters, among other improvements.